 Horizonal paintings are perceived by our minds to be landcapes when there are also lines running horizontally.
-The horizontal landscapes explore, to a degree, how little is needed to evoke the notion of a landscape; they depict 6 views of Dungeness, Kent, actually, the light at Dungeness.
+The horizontal landscape experiments explore, to a degree, how little is needed to evoke the notion of a landscape; they depict 6 views of Dungeness, Kent, actually, the light at Dungeness.

-With my photography and tapestries, I often depicted landscapes as narrow vertical images.
+I often depict landscapes as narrow vertical images.
 Our eyes see through what is called a ‘letter box’ format (wide and thin); by turning that aspect ratio on its side, we see from the ground up to the stars.
-A few of these landscapes are vertical landscapes.